ohmyzsh/ohmyzsh/README.md

 )
 ```

+### FAQ

+If you have some more questions or issues, you might find a solution in our [FAQ](https://github.com/robbyrussell/oh-my-zsh/wiki/FAQ).

 ## Advanced Topics

 If you're the type that likes to get their hands dirty, these sections might resonate.